Rishi Sunak ‘in touch with allies’ about Wagner group rebellion in Russia

 Prime Minister Rishi Sunak said he is in touch with allies about the armed rebellion led by the Wagner mercenary group in Russia, which UK defence officials have described as “the most significant challenge” to the Kremlin in recent times.

-Russian President Vladimir Putin called the actions of the private military company a “betrayal”, after its chief, Yevgeny Prigozhin, vowed to topple Moscow’s military leadership.
+President Vladimir Putin called the actions of the private military company a “betrayal” and vowed to defend Russia, after mercenary chief, Yevgeny Prigozhin, vowed to topple Moscow’s military leadership.

+Foreign Secretary James Cleverly chaired a meeting of the Government’s emergency Cobra committee to discuss the fast-moving situation.

-“We’re keeping a close eye on the situation, as it’s evolving on the ground as we speak,” he told the BBC.
+“We’re keeping a close eye on the situation, as it’s evolving on the ground as we speak,” Mr Sunak told the BBC.

 “The most important thing I’d say is for all parties to be responsible and to protect civilians, and that’s about as much as I can say at this moment.”